-- YPF Energía Eléctrica S.A.:
+YPF Energía Eléctrica S.A.

-On June 4 2013, the Company, Pluspetrol Resources Corporation BV ("PPRC") and Pluspetrol Energy SA ("PPE") signed an agreement to carry out a spin off PPE, without dissolving it, and allocate part of their assets to create a new spun off company.
+On June 4, 2013, YPF, Pluspetrol Resources Corporation B.V. ("PPRC") and Pluspetrol Energy S.A. ("PPE") signed an agreement to carry out a spin off PPE, without dissolving it, and allocate part of their assets to create a new spun off company.

-This spin off was done with effective date on August 1, 2013 and as a consequence, YPF Energía Eléctrica SA was created (spun off company), on which the Company directly or indirectly holds 100% interest and the Company withdrew its participation in PPE.
+This spin off was done with effective date on August 1, 2013 and as a consequence, YPF Energía Eléctrica S.A. was created (spun off company), on which YPF directly or indirectly holds 100% interest and YPF withdrew its participation in PPE.

-As a result of the spin off, YPF Energía Eléctrica SA maintained the electric generation business, previously operated by PPE, and a 27% interest in Ramos Consortium.
+As a result of the spin off, YPF Energía Eléctrica S.A. maintained the electric generation business, previously operated by PPE, and a 27% interest in Ramos Consortium.